andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 I enjoy a few glasses of champagne over breakfast before switching to beer.

-In preparation for the festivities I scooped up a selection of &oslash;l yesterday from the grocer below Sondre's apartment before all the stores closed for the holiday.
+In preparation for the festivities I scooped up a selection of &oslash;l yesterday from the local grocer before all the stores closed for the holiday.
 Among the offerings are the VestKyst IPA from Kinn Bryggeri, the Littlebro Session IPA & Czech-Style Pils from &AElig;gir Bryggeri, the Fjord Session IPA from Tya Bryggeri, the Pale Ale & Brown Ale from N&oslash;gne